com-lihaoyi/utest/readme.md

 ScalaJS and SBT
 ---------------

-To get SBT to run your uTest suites under ScalaJS, download the repo and run `js/publishLocal` and `jsPlugin/publishLocal`, the nadd the following to your `build.sbt`:
+To get SBT to run your uTest suites under ScalaJS, download the repo and run `js/publishLocal` and `jsPlugin/publishLocal`, then add the following to your `build.sbt`:

 ```scala
 libraryDependencies += "com.lihaoyi" % "utest_2.10" % "0.1.1-JS"